 However, you may find that it is easier to get teaching jobs with companies than to get private tuition jobs, although this is changing.

-People are generally very polite and helpful and I encountered no negativity.
+People are usually very polite and helpful and I encountered no negativity.

 If you want a high salary, then Dubai is a great place to teach.
 The average pay for ESL teachers is $3,300-$5,500 per month.
 Salaries are set by the institution and will differ from school to school, based on the teacher’s experience and qualifications.